FrancescoCappio/ReSeND/README.md

 We propose a novel *relational reasoning*-based representation learning approach, tailored for semantic novelty detection, called **ReSeND** (Relational Semantic Novelty Detection).
-With respect to standard self supervised representation learning methods ReSeND does not focus on learning *known* classes, instead it learns to assign a semantic similarity score to any pair of samples.
+With respect to standard supervised representation learning methods ReSeND does not focus on learning *known* classes, instead it learns to assign a semantic similarity score to any pair of samples.